escap/fenix-ui-menu/README.md

  Every item accepts the following params:
  + attrs: hash map of attributes of the final HTML element.
+ + breadcrumbLabel: multilingual labels of the breadcrumb item.
+If it is not specified and breadcrumb is displayed 'label' will be displayed
  + target: in case the item type is 'item' this is the href value of the 'a' HTML element.
  + label: multilingual labels of the item.
  + children: in case the item type is 'dropdown', it is used to defined the dropdown children items.